UAF Music Student Handbook

 - Bachelor of Music in Music Performance

 The Bachelor of Arts in Music is a liberal arts degree with an academic focus in either composition, music theory or music history.
 The degree allows the student to complete an academic minor in a subject area other than music and has a Senior Capstone Project.
 Students graduating with this degree are able to pursue many different paths, i.e. continuing on to graduate degree programs in music history, composition or music theory, or, if minoring in business, pursuing a career in arts management.
+A traditional liberal arts degree, the Bachelor of Arts in Music can also serve as an entry point to other fields and careers.

 The Bachelor of Music in Music Education is a professional degree designed to prepare students for careers in music education.
 It leads students not only to completion of a degree, but also to professional certification as teachers for the State of Alaska public schools.
 Students graduating with the BM Degree in Music Education often find employment in the Alaska Public School System.